Hearings resume on Monday 20 September at 09:30 with Chapter 11 evidence covering the detonation of the bomb and its effect.

 A public inquiry is set up to look at a matter of concern.
 More information on ‘What is a public inquiry’ can be found here.

 The Inquiry hearings commenced on 7th September 2020.
-The purpose of this website is to provide information relating to the Inquiry and it will be continually updated as the hearings progress, which can be found here.
+The purpose of this website is to provide information relating to the Inquiry and it will be continually updated as the hearings progress.

 Due to Covid-19, it is not currently possible for members of the public to attend Inquiry hearings in person.
-As a result, hearings will be live-streamed from the Inquiry’s YouTube channel, found here.
+Hearings are live-streamed from the Inquiry’s YouTube channel.

 This page will be updated with information relating to hearings as the Inquiry progresses.

-The Inquiry is hearing Chapter 9 evidence related to the experience of survivors of the attack.
+The Inquiry is hearing Chapter 10 evidence covering the emergency response.

-The hearing will be streamed to the Inquiry YouTube channel.
-The stream will be operating on a 10-minute delay.
+The hearing was streamed to the Inquiry YouTube channel.
+The stream was operating on a 10-minute delay.